 Telephone interpretation is available for all non-English language callers.

-You should call us for a ride at least two business days before your appointment.
 We recommend that you call us at least 7-14 days ahead of your healthcare appointment to get a ride.
+The more notice you give us about your need for a ride, the more likely it will be for us to arrange transportation for you.
 We will accept requests up to a month in advance of your appointment.
-The more notice you give us about your need for a ride, the more likely it will be for us to arrange transportation for you.
+If you contact us with less than two business days' notice and your appointment is not for an urgent medical need, we may not be able to arrange transportation for you and we will ask you to reschedule your appointment.

 - Your current Services Card